 If your managed service provider can’t even get the basics right with your systems up and running smoothly, are you confident that all your information and data are secure?
 Information and cyber security can be complex and needs to be managed by a specialist.

 Take professional services like accountancy and law practices, for example.
 The information they hold is highly confidential and needs to be stored, managed and protected appropriately.
 If this data is involved in a data breach or cyber attack, this could cost your business thousands, lose clients and have a poor reputation, all of which are incredibly hard to recover from.

 5. The financial impact on your business

 All of the above will eventually have a financial impact on your business.
 If you can’t provide the service your clients expect due to IT issues, your clients become unhappy and can potentially leave.
 Besides that, if your employees have a daily struggle with IT, they may decide to leave too, leaving you with clients and no capacity to manage them.
 Let’s not forget about the loss of your time, because you have to get involved with IT issues across the business.
-Or the data breach which your client is now expecting to be paid damages for, plus you have been fined by the Information Commissioner’s Office.
+Or the data breach for which your client is now expecting to be paid damages, plus you’ve been fined by the Information Commissioner’s Office.
 Over a year, all this adds up.

 If you experience any of the above, calculate how much your provider costs you, beyond the fee you already pay.
 I bet the result is shocking.

 So why are we accepting mediocre IT services?